vpnguy-zz/HandyHeaderHacker/README.md

       -c, --cookies Inspect cookies on target
-      -a, --headers Inspect anomalous headers on target -k, --insecure Ignore certificate errors on the remote host
+      -a, --headers Inspect anomalous headers on target -k, --insecure Ignore certificate errors on the remote host -rf, --refpolicy Inspect only the Referrer-Policy header on target

     Required: